chrishokamp/qe_sequence_labeling/README.md

 Ideas:
-attention over concatenated src+trg with alignment factored inputs for source and target co-dependent attention between source and target convolutional encoding for source and target (not RNN) weight bad instances higher (this just means changing the output mask for 'BAD' labels
+attention over concatenated src+trg with alignment factored inputs for source and target co-dependent attention between source and target convolutional encoder for source and target (i.e. don't use RNN)